survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 module.exports = validate(config);
 ```

 Execute `npm start` and surf to **localhost:8080**.
 Try modifying *app/component.js*.
 It should refresh the browser.
 Note that this is hard refresh in case you modify JavaScript code.
-CSS modifications work in a neater manner and can be applied without a refresh.
+CSS modifications work in a neater manner and can be applied without a refresh as we will see in the next chapter.

-If you are using Windows and it doesn't refresh, see the following section for an alternative setup.

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.